Polycythemia Vera

 After approximately 8 months of therapy:

-Graphic of two circles – one is 23% vs the other circle showing <1% - displaying the results after approximately 8 months of therapy.
-23% of patients in the group that received Jakafi compared with <1% of patients in the group that received other treatments.
+Graphic of 2 circles—one is 23% vs the other circle showing <1%—displaying the results after approximately 8 months of therapy.
+Twenty-three percent of patients in the group that received Jakafi kept their HCT under control and had a reduction in spleen size of at least 35% compared with <1% of patients in the group that received other treatments.

 Primary endpoint